Dao: Duan-Xiu (Passage: the Broken-Sleeve) 道·断袖

 Hybrid media & site-specific installation: dimensions and mediums vary

 Actual exhibition iterations do NOT have any statement or traditional wall text.
-Instead, a Glossary is included in each installation.
-A digital Glossary is available here.
+Instead, a Glossary (available here) is included in each installation.

 The concept of Dao: Duan-Xiu came from a chapter in the Chinese history book, Han Shu (汉书) or the Book of Han.
 Although the term, “duan-xiu” (断袖; lit. the cut-sleeve) was only briefly mentioned in Han Shu, it had evolved into a 2000+ y/o euphemism for gayness after appearing in other Chinese literary texts.